We earn a commission for products purchased through some links in this article.

 What is iron?

-Iron is an essential mineral that plays lots of different roles in the body, from maintaining a healthy immune system to transporting oxygen around the body.
+Iron is a mineral that plays lots of different roles in the body, from maintaining a healthy immune system to transporting oxygen around the body.

 How much iron do I need?